-Collaborate with King County Solid Waste Division to increase the diversion of building materials from landfills during C&D. Determine whether it is feasible to reuse materials on-site and identify and evaluate market options for recycling bulk materials.
+Collaborate with King County Solid Waste Division to increase the diversion of building materials from landfills during construction and demolition (C&D).
+Identify and evaluate market options for recycling bulk materials or if it is feasible to reuse materials on-site.
 Document protocols and plan to replicate for future city projects.
 Strategy M.N.1.
 Promote sustainable landscaping and protect and conserve natural resources in city operations.